kmlm/kevin-tic-tac-toe/README.md

 generate certain messages for each user action.
 That could cause confusion in the future when looking to adjust what messages are rendered for successful of unsuccessful form submissions.

+Going forward with addtional iterations, I am hoping to make the current code more modular by addressing the scope issues above and not relying on the message workaround.
+I would also work on providing the user with some additional statistics from their games.